trgraglia/jquery.horizonScroll.js/README.md

 Changelog
 =======================
 1.1.0:
-- Support for IDs using scrollTo().
+- Added support for element IDs using scrollTo()
+- Added support for animating the scroll to a section via hash links
+- Updated sample index.html
+- Updated readme

 Notes and References
 ====================